Samuel Sam-Sumana: Bribery allegations

-A Reformer
+Reforms

 Sam Sumana led a number of reforms in the social services and economic sectors.
 He changed the punitive system from Prisons to Correctional centers.
 He led a radical change in the conduct of business by pushing for reforms in business registration processes.
 He constantly pushed for a reengineering of the settled zones to cater for climate change and to prevent natural disasters, through his push for a comprehensive land reform.
 He has been a key advocate for mining reforms that carefully addresses environmental concerns and responsibility.

-The APC Fracas
+Removal as vice-president

 On March 17, 2015, Sierra Leone's President Ernest Bai Koroma sacked Sam-Sumana as vice president on the ground that he had abandoned his position to seek an asylum in the United States Embassy in Freetown, and for not belonging to a political party as stated in the constitution.
 Though it was reported that Sam-Sumana fled his residence fearing for his life, before soldiers had surrounded his house and disarmed his security team.
 The Sierra Leone government said Sam-Sumana was not in any danger and that soldiers only came to Sam-Sumana's house to rotate his security team.
 President Ernest Bai Koroma sacked Sam-Sumana for also not belonging to a political party, as stated in the constitution, though he was expelled from the APC party by the National Advisory Council of the All People's Congress.

 On March 6, 2015, Sam-Sumana was expelled from the ruling All People's Congress party by the APC's National Advisory Council on the basis of several charges against him.
 The National Advisory Council accused Sam-Sumana of giving false information about his master's degree certificate; he was accused of instigating political violence in Kono District; he was accused of trying to form a breakaway faction of a new political party; and was also wrongly accused of giving false information about his religious background.
 The charges were announced by APC Secretary-General Osman Foday Yansaneh at the party's headquarters in Freetown.
-After the expulsion, Sam-Sumana fled his home on March 14, 2015 and went to the American embassy in Freetown, where he asked for asylum.
+After the expulsion, Sam-Sumana fled his home on March 14, 2015, and went to the American embassy in Freetown, where he asked for asylum.

 In a turn of events in the 2018 elections, the same Osman Foday Yansaneh came on live TV to apologize to Sam Sumana that his illegal dismissal from the party was void and the APC has reinstated him into the party.